emlun/stegosaurus/README.md

 ===

 This software is, in its current incarnation, **NOT SECURE** in any sense of the word.
-It was lazily whipped together in an hour as a fun proof of concept.
-**DO NOT USE THIS SOFTWARE FOR ANYTHING YOU ACTUALLY NEED TO HIDE OR PROTECT**.
+It was lazily whipped together in a few hours as a fun proof of concept. **DO NOT USE THIS SOFTWARE FOR ANYTHING YOU ACTUALLY NEED TO HIDE OR PROTECT**.